-- Question: Who did the Nationals play today?
+- Question: Who did the Dodgers play today?

 - Follow-up: Did they win?

-If your website includes the words that people would use when asking follow-up questions, virtual assistants will do a better job of providing fast answers to people who search for information about your company.
-Your business will provide more of the micro moments that delight customers and generate sales.
+If your website includes words people would use when asking follow-up questions, virtual assistants will do a better job of responding to people who search for information about your company.
+And your business will provide more of the micro-moments that delight customers and generate sales.

 Improve Your Local SEO

-Most of the people who search the web on the go are looking for information with local relevance.
+A lot of people who search the web on the go are looking for information with local relevance.
 They want to know which restaurants near them are open right now or which local store carries that hot new video game.
 They want to find hours of operation and driving directions.
-If your business has a brick-and-mortar location, you need to ensure that Google knows as much about it as possible.
+If your business has a brick-and-mortar location, make sure Google knows as much about it as possible.

-You should also optimize your website for local SEO.
-Ensure that your business’s address, phone number, and driving directions are easy to find.
+Ensure that your business’s address, phone number and driving directions are easy to find on your website.
 You can also use schema.org markup to embed location data in your website’s source code.

-You already understand the importance of having a mobile-friendly website.
-Since most of Google’s users now use mobile devices, Google has adjusted its ranking algorithm to favor websites that look as they should on smartphones and tablets.
-If you optimize your website for voice search, though, mobile friendliness will become even more important.
+Since most of Google’s users use mobile devices, Google has implemented mobile-first indexing and adjusted its ranking algorithm to favor websites that look good on smartphones and tablets.
+But when you’re focused on SEO for voice search, mobile-friendliness becomes even more important.

-When your website comes up as the result of a voice search, you have an opportunity to create a micro moment.
+When your website comes up as the result of a voice search, you have an opportunity to create a micro-moment.
 When the person conducting the search clicks through to your website, you could express your company’s uniqueness, convince the searcher to visit your local store or even make an immediate sale.
-The fact that your website came up as a result for a voice search will have little value, though, if your website isn’t mobile friendly.
+The fact that your website came up as a result of a voice search query will have little value, though, if your website isn’t mobile-friendly.

-Remember that true mobile friendliness isn’t simply a matter of having a website with a responsive design.
+Remember that true mobile-friendliness isn’t simply a matter of having a website with a responsive design.
 You also have to structure your website’s content for fast consumption on mobile devices.
-Most people who browse the web on their mobile phones probably won’t remain on any website for long.
-Use short paragraphs, bullet lists and subheadings to make your website’s content readable on the go.
+Most people who browse the web on their mobile phones don’t typically stay on any particular website for long.
+Use short paragraphs, bulleted lists, tables and subheadings to make your website’s content readable on the go.